Anan51/TDTbot/wit_data/origin/gaidge.md

-#  Critical Sub-sub-routine ♠️
+#  Brass Ace ♠️
 > 🎯 attacks have a 1/6 chance to deal 💥 overall (even to 🛡️).
-Kills refund 4 🔷
+Kills refund 6 🔷